-REHB 519 Statistical Applications and Research for the Behavioral Sciences 3.00 necessary for research design and evaluation.
+REHB 519 Statistical Applications and Research for the Behavioral Sciences

+This course provides the statistical background necessary for research design and evaluation.
 Topics covered include scaling of data, descriptive statistics, probability, and statistical inference.
 Students will become familiar with statistical techniques including correlations, chi-square, t-tests, analysis of variance, and simple regression.
 Students learn to compute statistics by hand and with the use of statistical software and web-applications.